Dr. Anne K. Gatobu

 - M.Div, Iliff School of Theology, 2006

-Dr. Anne Kiome Gatobu is assistant professor of Pastoral Care and Counseling.
+Dr. Anne Kiome Gatobu is associate professor of Pastoral Care and Counseling.

 She received her B.A. from the University of Nairobi, 1990; a M.A. in pastoral care and counseling from Iliff School of Theology, 1997; a Ph.D. from the University of Denver and Iliff School of Theology, 2006; and a M.Div. from Iliff School of Theology, 2008.